-There were some very important factors that the I'r overlooked or just failed to consider, most likely the later.
-First, the I'r had for all intents and purposes ignored all communication from the relative and the children for several years – which was eluded to earlier.
-A good example of the I'r's mentality, "Hey, I decided to communicated now you have to."
-The second part is that the children didn't communicate much more with their parent than they did with the I'r.
+There were some particularly important factors that the I'r overlooked or just failed to consider, most likely the later.
+First, the I'r had for all intents and purposes ignored all communication from the relative and the children for several years, which was eluded to earlier.
+A good example of the I'r's mentality, "Hey, I've decided to communicate, now you have to."
+The second part is that the children didn't communicate much more with their parents than they did with the I'r.
 Most of the time their communications was due to the grand children or send us money.
 Thirdly, they really don't have much to say to the I'r, who was not even a small part of their life while they were growing up.
-The I'r rarely sent them birthday, Christmas or other event acknowledgments.
-But, nevertheless others have a obligation to them.
+The I'r rarely sent them birthday, Christmas, or other event acknowledgments.
+But, nevertheless others have an obligation to them.

-I'rs have a unique ability to wait and pounce when you least expect it, regarding something they will claim was said..
-By using this method it will assures them of confusing the intended victim.
+I'rs have a unique ability to wait and pounce when you least expect it, regarding something they will claim was said.
+By using this method, it assures them that the intended victim will be thoroughly confused, possibly feel guilty.
 The victim for the most part has long ago forgotten what was actually said and is totally unprepared for the upcoming assault.
-The I'r waits and waits, until they're fairly certain that we are not expecting it and they know we're unprepared -- then they spring it on us like a python grabbing and crushing its prey.
-If the I'r really wants to solve the problem, why do they wait so long, months or years, before spring it on you.
+The I'r waits and waits, until they're fairly certain that we are not expecting it and they know we're unprepared, then they spring it on us like a python grabbing and crushing its prey.
+If the I'r really wants to solve the problem, why do they wait so long, months or years, before springing it on you.
 A few days to mull over what they think they heard and what the person could have meant, would suffice to regain their demeanor, bci or otherwise.
-If they truly wanted to resolve the issue, they could call or visit while the person might still have a semblance of what they're talking about.
-I guess that's the point, they really don't want to solve the issue, they want to accuse you while your way off guard and thereby gaining the advantage and to justify what they intend to drop on you.
+If they genuinely wanted to resolve the issue, they could call or visit while the person might still have a semblance of what they're talking about.
+I guess that's the point, they really don't want to solve the issue, they want to accuse you while you're way off guard and thereby gaining the advantage and to justify what they intend to drop on you.
 What follows is a typical example.

 The next thing she said was, "You've said a couple of things that have upset me a lot."